Name

 Pre War

 Henry John Moles was born on 2 May 1898 in Hitchin.
-Herts. the son of John William and Susan Moles (nee Brownsmith) and baptised on 11 January 1899 at St Agnes Church, Kennington, Southwark.
+Herts. the son of John William and Susan Moles (née Brownsmith) and baptised on 11 January 1899 at St Agnes Church, Kennington, Southwark.
 (N.B. his baptismal name was given as John Henry and the address given was 45 Royal Terraces).
 He was one of five children.
+At that time his father was a police constable.

 Some years later his father was promoted again to Superintendent and the family moved to Rye Road, Hoddesdon.
 His mother's address on pension records was 30 Lord Street, Hoddesdon, Herts.